 - How can I include plots and table from different Monolix projects into the same Word document?
 It is currently not possible to include plots and tables coming from different Monolix runs into the same Word document in one step.
 You can add placeholders to an already generated report and use it as a template for another project, however we are aware that this is not a very convenient solution.
 If generating a single report for several projects is important for you, please let us know so that we take it into account for future versions. - The report I generated via command line or via R do not contain plots.
 This is a known limitation of the current implementation of the reporting feature.
-If generating reports with plots from R or from the command line is important for
+If generating reports with plots from R or from the command line is important for you, please let us know so that we take it into account for future versions.

-9.1.
+10.1.
 List of known bugs